factmaven/specify-image-dimensions/readme.txt

 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Let it settle in a for a minute and be amazed.

+If there are any issues or questions, head over to our [FAQ](https://wordpress.org/plugins/specify-image-dimensions/faq) or our [Support](https://wordpress.org/support/plugin/specify-image-dimensions) page.

 == Frequently Asked Questions ==
 = How does it work? =
-The plugin will scan the contents in
+The plugin will scan the contents in your posts and [*automagically*](http://www.dictionary.com/browse/automagically) specify the image dimensions by adding the correct `width` and `height`.

 = Why is this important? =
 Specifying a `width` and `height` for all images allows for faster rendering by eliminating the need for unnecessary re-flows and repaints.
 This is particularly helpful with website speed tools such as <a href="https://gtmetrix.com">GTmetrix</a> and <a href="https://developers.google.com/speed/pagespeed/">Google's PageSpeed</a>.
 More information can be found [here](https://developers.google.com/speed/pagespeed/module/filter-image-optimize#resize-image-dimensions).